aicsx/ax/_posts/2020-12-07-git-add-ax-spark.md

 **Precautions if you use this asus model:**

-- MEDIATEK Corp.
+MEDIATEK Corp.
 MT7630e 802.11bgn Wireless Network Adapter

-  "device include BT module"
+"device include BT module".

 *linux: external dongle is required.
 Bluetooth issue if kernel > 4.x*

-**bsd: external dongle is required.
+*bsd: external dongle is required.
 Wireless missing driver*

 **Report:** with 15-20€ you can get both and eliminate the problems.
 My  choice:

 1. Tp-link TL-WN823N USB Wireless